Henry Martineau

-Henry Martineau (ne Schwab; 20 July 1904 – 23 January 1972) was a British bobsledder.
+Henry Martineau (né Schwab; 20 July 1904 – 23 January 1972) was a British bobsledder.
 He competed in the four-man event at the 1928 Winter Olympics.

 He attended Eton College and Trinity College, Cambridge.
+Whilst an undergraduate he drove a Bentley sports car, and was President of the Cambridge Footlights dramatic society from 1926 to 1927.
 His stepfather was Hubert Martineau.

 He married twice.
-In 1930 he married Constance Rosa Watney at St George's Hanover Square, London.
+In 1930, he married Constance Rosa Watney at St George's Hanover Square, London.
 They lived at Itchel Manor, Hartley Wintney, Hampshire.
 Constance died on 14 February 1963 at Hotel Jzum, Storchen, Zurich, Switzerland.